Marie Stewart, Countess of Mar: Legacy and letters

 She was a patron of the calligrapher and illustrator Esther Inglis.
 A drawing by Inglis dated January 1622 illustrates the "wise woman who builds her house" from Proverbs 14:1, with a Latin dedication to the Earl and to the "remarkable piety" of Maria Stewart, Countess of Mar.
 The image of a woman building a wall used by Esther Inglis follows an engraving designed by Georgette de Montenay which identified the wise woman as Jeanne d'Albret mother of the Protestant Henri of Navarre.

 She is also known for her household account book made by her steward George Monorgun, published as Extracts from the Household Book of Lady Marie Stewart, Daughter of Esme, Duke of Lenox, and Countess of Mar (Edinburgh, 1812).
 The account records Highland singers, pipers, drummers, and harpers.
 It also includes charitable gifts to the poor, and poor musicians, including Keller, a blind singer from Dunbar.
 A pair of virginals thought to have belonged to Marie are now in the National Museum of Scotland.

 Her descendant, the nineteenth-century antiquarian Charles Kirkpatrick Sharpe, examined some of her papers at Alva and believed that David Erskine, Earl of Buchan had taken some away.
 Sharpe was not impressed by Marie Stewart's support for the Covenant.
 Buchan wrote a biographical note of Marie, with some quotations from her letters, and an account of her reluctance to marry the older earl before the king's intervention, and published an estimate of her expenses in 1636.

 Marie's homes in Scotland included Stirling Castle, Mar's Wark, Alloa Tower, Cardross House, Braemar Castle and Brechin Castle where she entertained John Taylor the Water Poet and King James on his return to Scotland in 1617.
 In 1598 her gardener in Stirling, Thomas Cameron, was warned by the Kirk Session not to allow his serving woman to lodge in his house, for fear of slander.

-She had inventories of the contents and furnishings of Brechin Castle made in 1611 and 1622.
+She had inventories of the contents and furnishings of Brechin Castle made in 1611 and 1622 which she checked and signed, noting some new furnishings, "since this inventar was mead thir is sindrie beds and burds mead new as the compts beares, with sum uther nesesaires to the hous".
 She also had lodgings within Holyrood Palace, mentioned in the Brechin inventory, and she wrote from Holyrood to Sir Robert Kerr of Ancram on 21 January 1624.